REWATCH: News 2 Today honors 2021 remarkable women of the Lowcountry

 CHARLESTON, S.C.
-(WCBD) – Four women were honored for being remarkable leaders in the community during a celebration Friday on the USS Yorktown during News 2 Today.
+(WCBD) – Four women were honored for being remarkable leaders in the community during a celebration Friday on the USS Yorktown on News 2 Today.

 News 2 and our parent company, Nexstar Media Group, wanted to acknowledge the great contributions that women have made to our nation and local communities in honor of International Women’s Month.